9vult/Ameko/Ameko/Assets/Text/About.md

 **Ameko is free software!** If you paid for it, you were scammed!

-Ameko is copyright © 2023-2025 9volt et al. and distributed under the terms of the
+Ameko is copyright © 2023-2025 9volt and distributed
+under the terms of the
 [GNU GPL 3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).